mandelbrot-project/memo/README.rst

 Heatmap, ...) can be used.
-MEMO suits particularly well to compare chemodiverse samples, ie with a poor features overlap, or to compare samples with a strong RT shift, acquired using different LC methods or even different mass spectrometers technology (Maxiis Q-ToF vs Q-Exactive).
+MEMO suits particularly well to compare chemodiverse samples, ie with a poor features overlap, or to compare samples with a strong RT shift, acquired using different LC methods or even different mass spectrometers technology (Maxiis Q-ToF vs Q-Exactive Orbitrap).

 Documentation
 ------------------